baorsmile/OverlapScrollView/README.md

 # OverlapScrollView

-## Two UIScrollView to overlap, mainScrollView is on the verticalScrollView, when scroll to vertical, the verticalScrollView scroll!!!
+## Two UIScrollView to overlap, mainScrollView is above the verticalScrollView, when scroll to vertical, the verticalScrollView scroll!!!